-St. Patrick’s Day is one of the most celebrated festivals and culture events in the world.
+St. Patrick’s Day is one of the most celebrated festivals and cultural events in the world.
 After having lived in Ireland, my life has been forever changed.
 One regret was that I hadn’t studied up more on the Irish culture before moving to Ireland.
 The Irish have an extremely rich culture and watching movies about Ireland can gift the whole Irish experience beyond green beer and shamrock headgear or catching beads at a St. Patty’s (Paddy’s) parade.
-Click here for 10 Family Friendly St. Patrick’s Day Ideas.
+This post is a list of the 21 Best Irish Movies to watch!
+Click here for 10 Family Friendly St. Patrick’s Day Ideas and Movies to Watch.

 Best Irish Movies to Watch: